TheJoeCoder/cgp-smarter-download/README.md

 * Install Python and Git if you don't already have them.
 * Clone the repo: `git clone https://github.com/TheJoeCoder/cgp-smarter-download`
 * CD into directory: `cd cgp-smarter-download`
-* Download the manifest file from [here](https://library.cgpbooks.co.uk/digitalcontent/ACEHR42DF/assets/pager.js).
-Please note you must own the online edition of "Edexcel Anthology of Poetry: Conflict" and be signed into your account for this link to work, otherwise you can download the `pager.js` file from another book, noting the book's ID (the string which looks similar to `ACEHR42DF`, `CAR46DF`, etc.)
+* Download the pager file from [here](https://library.cgpbooks.co.uk/digitalcontent/CAR46DF/assets/pager.js).
+Please note you must own the online edition of "GCSE AQA Chemistry - Revision Guide (Higher Level) \[CAR46DF\]" and be signed into your account for this link to work, otherwise you can download the `pager.js` file from another book, noting the book's ID (the string which looks similar to `ACEHR42DF`, `CAR46DF`, etc.)
 * Rename this file to `pager.json` and put it in the git directory.
+* In the same manner, download the workspace file from [here](https://library.cgpbooks.co.uk/digitalcontent/CAR46DF/assets/workspace.js), rename to workspace.json, and place into the same directory.
-* If you have downloaded another book than the Edexcel Conflict anthology, edit the line of the `download.py`, `convert.py`, and `merge.py` scripts near the top starting with `bookId = ` to include your book's ID instead of `ACEHR42DF` (temporary solution - args coming soon)
+* If you have downloaded another book than the GCSE Chemistry book referenced above, edit the line of the `download.py`, `convert.py`, and `merge.py` scripts near the top starting with `bookId = ` to include your book's ID instead of `CAR46DF` (temporary solution - args coming soon)
 * Put your cookies into a `cookies.txt` file.
 Guide [here](https://github.com/TheJoeCoder/cgp-download/blob/master/README.md#how-to-get-cookies).
 * Run the script: `python download.py`
 * Wait a few minutes for the script to finish and you should have HTML files containing the pages and some images and svg files in the `output` folder!